-Make sure your employees can identify vendors and other people who come to your facility regularly.
-These are the visitors who will become the most familiar with your workplace and your employees’ routines.
+Badges help your employees identify vendors and people who visit your facility regularly.
+They are the visitors who will become the most familiar with your workplace and your employees’ routines.
 By creating photo IDs for these regular visitors, your team knows who they are and can quickly report safety issues.

 Give Your Support

-Whether or not your employees feel safe to wear company name tags depends on how you react to their concerns.
-Show them you have their backs by providing the emotional support and assurance that they need.
+Whether or not your employees feel safe wearing company name tags depends on how you react to their concerns.
+First, show them you have their backs by providing the emotional support and assurance they need.
 You can also put training sessions and practices in place to reassure your employees that they are in good hands.

 Listen with Empathy

 When employees tell you they are worried about wearing name tags, put yourself in their shoes.
-Let them know you understand their concerns and want to make them feel safe.
+Let them know you understand their anxiousness and want to make them feel safe.
 By validating their concerns, you gain your employees’ trust and put their minds at ease.
-Knowing you have their best interests at heart, they will continue to devote their time and talents to your company,
+Knowing you have their best interests at heart, they will continue to devote their time and talents to your company.

 Set a Good Example

 A great way to assure your employees that it is safe to wear a name tag is to wear one yourself.
-Confidently share your name and title with everyone who comes in and out of your facility.
+Confidently share your name and title with everyone coming into your facility.
 Make sure managers and supervisors also wear identification throughout their workday.
-By having company leaders show they are comfortable telling strangers their name, your employees will become comfortable with it as well.
+By having company leaders show they are comfortable telling strangers their names, your employees will become comfortable with it as well.

 Empower Your Team

 Support your employees by giving them the knowledge they need to combat any identity theft they may experience.
-Educate them on how to recognize identity theft, what to do if it happens and ways to minimize the financial damage.
-Employees will worry less about identity theft if they know more about how to handle it.
-Once they have the training they need, they will gladly wear their name tags.
+Educate them on recognizing identity theft, what to do if it happens and ways to minimize the financial damage.
+Employees will worry less about identity theft if they know more about handling it.
+Once they are confident they can handle problems and understand the advantages, they will gladly wear their name tags.

 Wearing name tags is unlikely to put your employees in harm’s way.
-However, it is smart to take precautions for the sake of making your employees feel safe and to avoid any legal issues.
+However, it is wise to take precautions to help your employees feel safe.
 Do your part to keep employees safe, and they will put their name tags on without complaint.

 First Names Only